Non-harmonic cones are Heisenberg uniqueness pairs for the Fourier transform on $\mathbb R^n$: Introduction

-In 2013, Per Sjolin \cite{S2} has investigated some of the HUP corresponding to the parabola.
-In 2013, D. Blasi Babot \cite{Ba} has given a characterization of HUP corresponding to the certain system of three parallel lines in the plane.
-However, the analogous problem for the finitely many parallel lines is still unanswered.
-In 2014, P. Jaming and K. Kellay \cite{JK}, have given a unifying proof for some of the Heisenberg uniqueness pairs corresponding to the hyperbola, polygon, ellipse and graph of the functions $\varphi(t)=|t|^\alpha,$ whenever $\alpha>0.$
+Further, Sj\"{o}lin \cite{S2} has investigated some of the Heisenberg uniqueness pairs corresponding to the parabola.
+Subsequently, Babot \cite{Ba} has given a characterization of the Heisenberg uniqueness pairs corresponding to a certain system of three parallel lines.
+Thereafter, the authors in \cite{GR} have given some necessary and sufficient conditions for the Heisenberg uniqueness pairs corresponding to a system of four parallel lines.

-In one another recent article \cite{GR}, the authors have investigated some of the Heisenberg uniqueness pairs corresponding to the spiral, hyperbola, circle and the exponential curves.
-Further, they have given a complete characterization of the Heisenberg uniqueness pairs corresponding to the four parallel lines.
 In the latter case, a phenomenon of three totally disconnected interlacing sets that are given by zero sets of three trigonometric polynomials has been observed.
+However, an exact analogue for the finitely many parallel lines as compared to three lines result \cite{Ba} is still unsolved.
+In \cite{GR}, the authors have also investigated some of the Heisenberg uniqueness pairs corresponding to the spiral, hyperbola, circle and the exponential curves.

+In a major development, Jaming and Kellay \cite{JK} have given a unifying proof for some of the Heisenberg uniqueness pairs corresponding to the hyperbola, polygon, ellipse and graph of the functions $\varphi(t)=|t|^\alpha,$ whenever $\alpha>0.$ Further, Gr\"{o}chenig and Jaming \cite{GJ} have worked out some of the Heisenberg uniqueness pairs corresponding to the quadratic surface.